Important: The Subject 218 series are considered explicit and is not suitable for readers below the age of 18.

 The process started as early as 2008, however the first draft was never completed, as Thomas saw potential for Tim's usage in "The Jinimaru Chronicles" in 2010, after the concept of militarised creature experimentation on humans became the main plot-line for that book.
 A complete re-write of the story was made, but once again this draft was never finished.
 Thomas became frustrated at his lack of progress, a result of constantly changing the story foundation repeatedly, so in 2013 Hunt Down was dragged back to life, however many pages had become damaged or lost during several moves across the country.
 The story was full of holes!
 As for the re-write Thomas started, it still exists but may never see the light of day.

 Thomas decided to stop trying to make the comic directly, as he would constantly change core plot points every time he started it, and failed to start the comic right from the beginning (opting to start from scenes he liked the most).
 This process was the main source for the delays, rewrites and entire scrapping of several stories, not just Tim's.
 By 2015 Thomas decided it would be best to write out a novel first, which would only allow him to make slight changes to the comic in order to avoid canonical confusion.
-By 2018 the first two volumes to the novel were finally finished, and in 2019 he started writing the prequel and drawing up the comic adaptation.
+By 2018 the first two volumes to the novel were finally finished, and in 2019 he started writing and drawing up the comic adaptation.

 Whilst the story itself has changed drastically from the original concept from 2004, it still retains many traits from the original, including the title of the first volume.

 - The novel requires no knowledge at all of Jinimaru since it does not feature them heavily, and when they do become present the basic information is provided.